webchills/zen_DropShipPO/README.md

-Moving various language and extra data files in single files Showing all available fields in edit_subcontrac.php Subcontractors now correctly saved in set_subcontrac.php
+Moving various language and extra data files in single files Showing all available fields in edit_subcontrac.php Subcontractors now correctly saved in set_subcontrac.php Moving from fpdf to tfpdf to get utf-8 support in the pdf packinglists pdf packinglists now support umlauts and special characters in product names, customer addresses and customer comments